Preserving venison as summer sausage

 Summer sausage is another way to preserve venison.

-As with any food preservation you should select high quality product.
-In this case it will be venison and pork that are usually pared for summer sausage, spices or mixes and curing ingredients.
-The meats you use can be taken from the freezer and thawed in the refrigerator.
+It is important to select high-quality products when preserving foods at home.
+In this case, it will be venison and pork that are paired together with spices, mixes and curing ingredients.
+The meats you choose can be fresh or taken from the freezer and thawed in the refrigerator.

-Mix the correct amount of meat together, lean-to-fat ratio is mentioned in many of the recipes I have researched by follow the recipe exactly.
-In a separate bowl mix the dry ingredients and then add water to dissolve the curing ingredients.
-Adding water also helps distribute the spices throughout the meat evenly during mixing and grinding.
-You will be grinding the meat twice keeping the meat as cold as possible during the process, 40 degrees Fahrenheit or below.
-The first grind will be coarse then add the other ingredients and regrind the meat.
-Once again refer back to the recipe directions for next steps.
+Mix the exact amount of meat together, with the correct lean-to-fat ratio, as directed in the tested recipe.
+In a separate bowl, mix the dry ingredients, then add water to dissolve and distribute the spices throughout the meat evenly during mixing and grinding.
+Keep the meat at 40 degrees Fahrenheit or below during both grinding processes.
+The texture of the first grind will be coarse.
+The second time through, the grinder will help distribute the added ingredients and spices more evenly throughout the meat.
+Once again, refer to the recipe directions for next steps.

-Remember this just the basic process of making venison summer sausage.
-It provides an alternative to freezing, canning or dehydrating to preservation of venison.
-For further information contact a local MSU Extension office and ask for the local Food Safety Educator in your area.
+Making venison summer sausage provides an excellent alternative to freezing, canning or dehydrating when preserving venison.
+For further information, contact your county MSU Extension office or call the MSU Extension Food Safety Hotline at 877-643-9882.